-WELCOME GUEST SPEAKERS REV. DR. WILLIAM J. BARBER, II AND GENERAL MINISTER AND PRESIDENT REV. TERRI HORD OWENS
+WELCOME GUEST SPEAKERS REV. LORI TAPIA AND GENERAL MINISTER AND PRESIDENT REV. TERRI HORD OWENS

 Rev. Teresa “Terri” Hord Owens was elected as the General Minister and President of the Christian Church (Disciples of Christ) in July 2017.
 She is the first person of color and second woman to lead the denomination.
 A descendant of one of the oldest African-American free settlements in Indiana and a Disciple since young adulthood, Hord Owens was dean of students at the University of Chicago Divinity School and pastor of First Christian Church of Downers Grove, IL prior to her election.